Learn

 A Minimum Viable Product (MVP) is the most basic version of your product that you can launch to test your idea.
-It's a prototype, but it has enough features to solve the users problem
+It has enough features to solve the user's problem.

-The goal of an MVP is to get feedback from users early on so that you can make sure you're building something that people actually want
+The goal of an MVP is to get feedback from users early on so you can make sure you're building something people actually want.
+It helps you avoid wasting time and money.

 MVP: A concise explainer video demonstrating cross-device file synchronization.